bolajidevops/Containerization/Readme.md

 ![alt text](images/YAML.png)

-To create a Kubernetes Deployment YAML file that specifies a container image and the desired number of replicas, the above template is used.
+To create a Kubernetes Deployment YAML file that specifies a container image and the desired number of replicas, the above manifest is used.

 `kubectl apply -f deployment.yaml`